pierian-co/Adobe-Target-Commands-ProfileScripts-Cheatsheet/README.md

 This also covers some Profile Scripts examples that may prove useful for building audiences.

+Besides, I have also added links to some help-articles and blogs that contain key tips to kickstart your Adobe Target journey.

 | Activity      | Function/Command | Variation | Syntax |
 | -----------   | -----------      | --------- | ------ |
 | Pass params to mbox before a single Adobe Target call      | targetPageParams()       | 1.
 Ampersand-delimited list (values must be URL encoded) | <pre>function targetPageParams(){<br/> return "param1=value1&param2=value2&p3=hello%20world";<br/>}</pre> |